This site uses cookies: Find out more

 It is, of course, not mental illness but rather an understandable response to the threat we face.
 It can also teach us about what we love and are afraid of losing, and can fuel us to do things we didn't think we're possible (cycle London to Glasgow?!).

 There are increasingly resources and guidance being developed to help us all navigate through this.
-See for example, the Climate Psychology Alliance .
+See, for example, the this set of support options by the Climate Psychology Alliance.
 Accepting this support ourselves can help us to support our children and young people.

 The cycling group by the Angel of the North